Skip to main content

 Molecular Disruption of Steroidogenesis

 The rate-limiting step in steroid hormone production is the transport of cholesterol from the outer to the inner mitochondrial membrane, a process mediated by the StAR protein.
 Many toxicants exert their primary effect by downregulating the expression of the StAR gene.
-For instance, dioxins, acting through the aryl hydrocarbon receptor (AHR), can suppress StAR transcription, effectively creating a bottleneck at the very beginning of the pathway.
+For instance, dioxins, acting through the aryl hydrocarbon receptor (AHR), can suppress StAR transcription, effectively creating a bottleneck at the very beginning of the hormone synthesis pathway.

 Once cholesterol is inside the mitochondrion, the cytochrome P450 side-chain cleavage enzyme (P450scc, encoded by the CYP11A1 gene) initiates its conversion to pregnenolone.
 From there, a series of hydroxylases and dehydrogenases in the endoplasmic reticulum and mitochondria modify the pregnenolone backbone to produce progestins, androgens, and estrogens.